Zhiwei2799/zhiweilin.github.io/_posts/2016-05-20-welcome-to-jekyll.md

 layout: post
 math: true
 ---
-<p style="margin-bottom: 1em; line-height: 1.5;">Linear regression is a statistical method used to model the linear relationship between a dependent variable $y$ and one or more independent variables $ x_1, x_2, \ldots, x_p $.
+Linear regression is a statistical method used to model the linear relationship between a dependent variable $y$ and one or more independent variables $ x_{1}, x_{2}, \ldots, x_{p}$.
 It is simple, yet it remains one of the most useful analytical tools.
-While it may not always yield the highest accuracy, its interpretability is unparalleled.</p>
+While it may not always yield the highest accuracy, its interpretability is unparalleled.

 <p style="margin-bottom: 2em; line-height: 1.5;">The linear regression model takes the form:</p>